whiskyechobravo/kerko/docs/start.md

 ## Creating a custom application

-This section should help you understand the minimal steps required for getting Kerko to work within a custom Flask application.
+This section should help you understand the minimal steps required for setting up Kerko within a custom Flask application.

 !!! tip